Andrew Dennis

 In contrast, behavioral analytics tools like heatmaps, retention analysis, session recordings, cohort analysis, and user segmentation break down user behavior into metrics and plot them in 2D so you can get an over-the-shoulder view of how your users interact with your product vs. having to rely on sterilized numbers.

-In this article, we’ll be breaking into the essence of heatmaps, explaining how they can be used to tell a longer, more engaging story of how your users interact with your product and online resources.
+In this article, we’ll explore the concept of heatmaps and explain how they can be used to tell a longer, more engaging story about users’ interactions with your product and website.
+We’ll also break down the nine best heatmap software for product teams.

 What Is a Heatmap?

-A heatmap is a method of representing data in 2D (or graphically) by depicting different values on a color scale.
-Within a marketing/growth/product analytics context, heatmaps are used to render the volume/depth of user interactions on different parts of your digital resources (e.g., landing pages, product dashboards, application UIs, etc.) using different shades of color, ranging from blue (light) to green (heavy).
+A heatmap represents data in 2D (or graphically) by depicting different values on a color scale.
+Within a marketing or product analytics context, heatmaps are used to render the volume or depth of user interactions on different parts of your digital resources (e.g., landing pages, product dashboards, application UIs, etc.) using various shades of color, ranging from blue (light) to green (heavy).

 How Does A Heatmap Work?